TyuioPi/TicketViewer/README.md

 Via Main Menu:
 * Type '1' to view a single ticket
 	- The user will then be asked to either
-	1. Enter a ticket id will display the ticket corresponding to the id or;
+	1. Enter a ticket id which will display the ticket corresponding to the id or;
 	2. Enter 'return' will take the user back to the main menu
 * Type '2' to view the ticket list
 	- The user will then be automatically be shown up to the first 25 tickets available and be asked to either